 Is Compensation Guaranteed?

 Compensation can never be guaranteed.
-However, when you seek representation from Abraham Watkins, we will assess your case in a free consultation, and we will only take it on if we believe it stands a high chance of success.
+However, when you seek representation from Abraham Watkins, we will assess your case during a free consultation, and we will only take it on if we believe it stands a high chance of success.

 How Much Will Representation Cost Me?